marcoittihg/PThreadTaskSystem/Doc/PThreadPoolDOC.md

 ```

 ### Execution calls
-Wait for a free worker thread and execute tht passed function func with args as arguments.
+Wait for a free worker thread and execute tht passed function func with args as arguments;
-At the end of the execution call the passed callback with its arguments.
+at the end of the execution the Worker will call the passed callback with its arguments.
 ```cpp
 void executeFunction(void (*func)(void*), void* args, void (*callback)(void*), void* callbackArgs)
 ```